Release Your Inner Locavore: Whistler Farmers’ Market

 “I believe people deserve to taste ingredients when they’re at their freshest,” he says, explaining that seasonal menus are constantly reinvented based on when items will be at their finest.
 Alta Bistro also uses preserving and other innovative preparation techniques to repurpose ingredients so that nothing goes to waste.”

 If you have any questions, the Ask Whistler Live Chat Service is available Monday – Saturday from 9 AM to 5 PM PST via Facebook Messenger, WhatsApp, SMS and phone.
-Summer room rates with Whistler.com start at $93 and there are deals to be had on longer, midweek stays and activity bookings (free $50 adventure voucher when you book for three nights or more).
+Summer room rates with Whistler.com start at $109 and there are deals to be had on longer, midweek stays and activity bookings (there’s a free adventure voucher offer too).